Jeunese/jeunese.github.io/docs/ux-writing.md

 - Group related elements and introduce them using a label.
 - Follow a logical order.
 - Use parallel construction.
 - Use sentence case.

-### Links

-A link is an interactive reference to other (relevant and trusted) content or external resources that the user can access by selecting it.
-Guidelines for links include:

-- Don't link preceding articles (a, an, the).
-- Don't link punctuation.
-- Ensure the link looks different from regular text.
-- Include a hover state that communicates the link's interactivity.
-- Write a normal sentence and link the relevant words in it.
-- Don't include things like "Click here" on a link.
-- Use sentence case.

 ### Lists and list boxes